snowPu/ngx-beautiful-charts/README.md

 I'm willing to work on more charts, please drop a message if you would like something else or have any specific feature requests.

 Please star this repository if you like it :)

+## Demo
+Demo available on Stackblitz: [https://stackblitz.com/edit/ngx-beautiful-charts-demo](https://stackblitz.com/edit/ngx-beautiful-charts-demo)

+## Documentation
-Check out the [wiki](https://github.com/snowPu/ngx-beautiful-charts/wiki) for the full documentation and [live demo](https://stackblitz.com/edit/ngx-beautiful-charts-demo) to see how charts look!
+Check out the [wiki](https://github.com/snowPu/ngx-beautiful-charts/wiki) for the full documentation.